rinnifox/epam-python-course-homework/README.md

-this is the repository for hometasks on pyrhon course by EPAM training centre
+this is the repository for hometasks on python course by EPAM training centre